-Grants are funds awarded to students and do not require repayment.
-Federal Grants and State Grants are awarded based on the student's submission of the FAFSA and the Expected Family Contribution (EFC).
+Grants are funds awarded to students that do not require repayment.
+Federal and State grants are awarded based on the student's submission of the FAFSA and their Expected Family Contribution (EFC).

 Listing of Grants as broken down into categories:

 State grants are estimated by IUPUI based on the student's registered hours.
-The final determination of the student's eligibility and award amount is not made by IUPUI; rather, it is determined by Indiana Commission for Higher Education, Division of Student Financial Aid (SFA).
+The final determination of the student's eligibility and award amount is not made by IUPUI; rather, it is determined by Indiana Commission for Higher Education (ICHE), Division of Student Financial Aid (SFA).